apache/apisix-dashboard/README.md

     license-check:	Check Apache APISIX Dashboard source codes for Apache License
 ```

-For more detailed construction steps, see -  [Build from source code](./docs/deploy.md)
+For more detailed construction steps, see -  [Build from Source Code](./docs/deploy.md)

 ### For developer